davidaq/aq-web-front-node/README.md

     ReactDOM.render(<Main/>, document.body);

 A jsx file generates a module exporting a React class rendering the contents of of the jsx file.

+**TIP:** React and ReactDOM are auto imported when any jsx syntax exists in the source file

 #### Stylus integration